 Cost, Insurance and Freight (CIF)

 This is the same as CFR.
-The only difference being the seller here is also responsible to buy and pay for the insurance of goods supplied.
+The only difference being the seller here is also responsible for buying and paying for the insurance of goods supplied.
 In other words, in the case of CIF, all costs (including freight and insurance) are borne by the sellers till the destination port.
-Whereas risk gets transferred once it is delivered/handed over to the shipping company at the named port.
+At the same time, the risk gets transferred once it is delivered/handed over to the shipping company at the named port.